os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/population/documentation/population_discipline.markdown

 ![](climate_death_multipliers.PNG)

 We then have one death rate per age category and per year.
-Having a different GDP from McIsaac (2017)[^1] we could not use values of parameters from the paper so we fitted the death using data detailed in the data section bellow.
+Having a different GDP from McIsaac (2017)[^1] we could not use values of parameters from the paper so we fitted the death using data detailed in the data section below.

 ## Working age population
 The working age population is the population in age to work, it is the sum of population in the 15-70 age range.